jacobwilliams/slsqp/README.md

 * It has been translated into free-form source.
 * It is now thread safe.
 The original version was not thread safe due to the use of saved variables in one of the subroutines.
 * It no longer uses obsolescent and non-standard Fortran features.
-It should now be 100% standard compliment (Fortran 2008).
+It should now be 100% standard compliant (Fortran 2008).
 * It now has an easy-to-use object-oriented interface.
 The `slsqp_class` is used for all interactions with the solver.
 Methods include `initialize()`, `optimize()`, and `destroy()`.
 * It includes updated versions of some of the third-party routines used in the original code (BLAS, LINPACK, and NNLS).
 * Some new features were added to support printing error  messages and reporting iterations to the user.